 What Are the Best Ecommerce Platforms for Small Business?

-The best ecommerce platforms for small business are focused on uptime guarantees, security, PCI compliance, usability, and performance.
-If your business depends on ecommerce sales, your requirements will be more stringent than an individual selling online.
+The best ecommerce platforms for small businesses have uptime guarantees, security, PCI compliance, usability, and performance.
+If your business depends on ecommerce sales, your requirements will be more stringent than one individual selling online.